mohamedsayed18/Robot_Dog/README.md

 should increment like pic1.png pic2.png etc).
 * Add launch file to run all needed nodes.
 * Make small video showing that all is working, not more than 20 sec.

-### TODO
-make a head for my dog to attach the camera